 TL;DR: Men and women both get a mixed bag of pros and cons; everything has trade-offs.

 4-year update: I’ve gotten a whole range of responses since writing this article and want to clarify why I wrote it: 1) I think the truth matters, and 2) I care about the general dynamic of male-female relationships.
 If men and women are moving away from each other, the family starts to become unstable.
 Based on the research I have seen, if families are not supported by a culture, the economy becomes unstable and that culture slowly unravels.
 To me, modern feminism and feminist organizations are at best lazy and misinformed and at worst deliberately spread misinformation in order to attain funding and stay relevant.
 Personally, I do not find it empowering to be given an incomplete picture and then told to search for an outside enemy that has control over me.
+I dislike being infantilized and find that modern feminism often puts women in the role of child and men in the role of parent, especially when it comes to sex, stripping women of their agency.
 I would rather look at the whole picture and all of the inconvenient factors involved in order to see what I can actually do about a situation.
 For example, I am curious to know what would happen if feminism looked at intrasexual competition among women.
 What would happen if women did a better job supporting the success of other women instead of just talking about the importance of supporting other women?
-I found 20 studies showing how women react negatively to another woman’s success and engage in social ostracism if a woman is sexier than them.
+Without digging too hard I found 20 studies showing how women react negatively to another woman’s success and engage in social ostracism if a woman is sexier than them.
 This kind of behavior starts in elementary school.
-I have also wondered why feminism has not vocally supported paternity leave, addressed family court bias, or taken an honest look at how men and women reward each other with love.
+I have also wondered why feminism has not vocally supported due process, paternity leave, addressed family court bias, or taken an honest look at how men and women reward each other with love.
 I do believe that there are cases of discrimination against women in the workplace.
 It goes both ways though; I have talked to more than a few men who either didn’t enter into K-8 teaching positions or had to leave their position because parents complained that they wouldn’t raise their kids’ grade so made up some bogus accusation, they felt hostility from their female peers, or they couldn’t support their families on a teaching salary.
 No one talks about the lesser paying positions, or the dangerous and dirty “glass cellar” positions like the invisible men who pick up our trash because the glass ceiling is far more sexy and elusive.
 There are plenty of individual men who are assholes.
 No question about it.
 I’ve encountered my fair share of them.
 This article isn’t about individual experiences though, it’s about men as a group and women as a group.
 I think a lot of the resentment coming from women as a group and being directed at men as a group could be mitigated by having more information.

 Note: my posts contain affiliate links.
 If you decide to make a purchase through one of these links, I will make a small commission.
 There is no additional cost to you and your purchase helps support my writing!